dcjones/isolator-paper/paper.md

 consisted chiefly of comparing point estimate accuracy in simulations, supplemented with comparisons to qPCR or other technologies.
-Tuning methods exclusively to maximize accuracy on simulated data creates the risk of solving only an idealized mathematical model of RNA-Seq hile disregarding noise, bias, and nonuniformity.
-As no gold standard for whole-transcriptome isoform-level estimation exists, we adopt multi-faceted approach, with a focus measuring the stability or consistency of estimates, along with accuracy.
+Tuning methods exclusively to maximize accuracy on simulated data creates the risk of solving only an idealized mathematical model of RNA-Seq while disregarding noise, bias, and nonuniformity.
+As no gold standard for whole-transcriptome isoform-level estimation exists, we adopt multi-faceted approach, with a focus measuring the stability or consistency of estimates, along with the accuracy.

 Comparisons of gene or transcript expression is sensitive to how one chooses to measure similarity or distance.
 Because gene expression typically varies across